KushajveerSingh/notes/docs/html/html.md

     ```

     Working

     - I write a blog post on `kushajveersingh.com/post1.html`.
     - Someone reads my post, and links it in their own article at `some-other-domain.com/post.html` using `<a href="kushajveersingh.com/post1.html>post</a>`.
     - Now the software used for publishing the `some-other-domain.com/post.html` (like Wordpress), will check the external links and check if they have a `<link rel="pingback">` defined and send a message to that.
     - My `server-script.php` which accepts these requests, would verify the correctness of the ping (to ensure that it is not spam), and then do something with it.

-- `search` - (not used now) link to external search tool or plugin that can be used to search the current website, generally used with OpenSearch by Amazon.
+- `search` - (not used much) link to external search tool or plugin that can be used to search the current website, generally used with OpenSearch by Amazon.

     Opensearch was popular back in 2010s, but now there are better alternatives like ElasticSearch.